 - Does the ending capital account balance as reflected in item L of my Schedule K-1 represent the value of my interest?

-No. The IRS requires that Schedule K-1s be mailed by April 15 (September 15 for partnerships on filing extension).
+No. The IRS requires that Schedule K-1s be mailed by March 15.

 The Schedule K-1 reports each investor’s allocated share of the partnership’s taxable income and other reportable items.
 Form 1099 is generally used by banks and brokerage firms to report dividend and interest income and gross proceeds on the sale of securities.